...

 Copper Pillar Plating

 The copper pillar plating process is both time-consuming and complicated because of its requirements.
-In this case, you need to ensure the part’s coplanarity and deliver high plating rates without making any trade-off on the uniformity.
+In this case, you need to ensure the part’s coplanarity and deliver high plating rates without making any trade-off on uniformity.

 The following table gives a quick overview of the 3 main aforementioned electroplating techniques.